JosepMariaVila/Get-NFTs-XRPL/README.md

-Get the NFTs an account holds with all the details just inputing the XRP raddress.
+Get the NFTs an XRPL account holds with all the details just inputing the XRP address.